Wales Pension Partnership announces RI policy

-The WPP’s Joint Governance Committee was established earlier in 2017 and is responsible for oversight of the pool’s operator, Link, and the services it delivers to the LGPS funds in Wales.
+The WPP’s Joint Governance Committee was established in 2017 and is responsible for oversight of the pool’s partner organisations and the services they deliver to the LGPS funds in Wales.

-Carmarthenshire County Council acts as Host Authority, liaising day to day with the operator, Link, on behalf of all of the LGPS funds in Wales.
+Carmarthenshire County Council acts as Host Authority, liaising day to day with the Pool’s external partners, on behalf of all of the LGPS funds in Wales.

 Chris Moore, Director of Corporate Services at Carmarthenshire County Council (Host Authority for the WPP):

 “Alternative asset classes have historically been challenging to access in a cost-effective manner.
 Pooling offers the opportunity to address this challenge.
 The WPP’s constituent funds have increasing strategic demand for these investments, and we look forward to working with our newly appointed partners to meet this demand.”

 WPP wins the Pool of the Year Award at LAPF Investments Awards 2021